input-output-hk/chain-libs/chain-impl-mockchain/doc/format.md

 VoteCast message is used to vote for a particular voting event.

-VoteCast trnasction should have only 1 input, 0 output and 1 witness (signature).
+VoteCast transaction should have only 1 input, 0 output and 1 witness (signature).

 Full fragment representation in hex:
 ```